Li-Jesse-Jiaze/multigrid-playbook/slides/main.md

 For $\omega = 2/3$, the high frequency part of the error is reduced by (at least) $1/3$

 > **Smoothing factor** of $T$: the maximum magnitude of the upper half spectrum

-Maybe it's possible to apply this 1/3 reduction on half the error, on and on?

 ---